MultiQC/MultiQC/docs/customisation.md

     - fail: '#d9534f'
 ```

 These can be overridden or added to with any string / CSS hex colour combinations you like.
+You can generate hex colour codes with lots of tools, for example http://htmlcolorcodes.com/

-The different sets of rules are formatted in order.
+Note that the different sets of rules are formatted in order.
 So if a value matches both `pass` and `fail` then it will be formatted as a `fail`

 ## Number base (multiplier)